Davidmide02/edrag-course-assistant/Readme.md

 - Groq for providing access to powerful LLM inference
 - LlamaIndex team for the excellent RAG framework
 - Streamlit for the intuitive web application framework
+- Mathcentre for the pdf used for training

 ---